strawberryfg/c2f-3dhm-human-caffe/caffe_code/README.md

 ## ReadImageFromImagePathFile
-**For example, you want to sequentially test 10000 samples of h36m test set"
+**For example, you want to sequentially test 10000 samples of h36m test set**
 ```
 #----- Read image
 layer {